linsaneinthemembrane/gen-z-python/README.md

 ![Gen Z Python Example](./genzpython/example_screenshot.jpg)

-A joke Python rewrite that replaces standard Python keywords with Gen Z slang and acronyms.
+A joke Python rewrite.

 ## Features

 This extension provides syntax highlighting for Gen Z Python (.gzpy) files, making it easier to read and write code in this fun language variant.
+Pretty self-explanatory

 The extension highlights Gen Z keywords such as:
 - `pmo` (def) - Define functions